Key points to remember

 If some staff manage to get into work but others can not but still get paid is that fair?

-Employees are not legally entitled to receive payment if not at work, some employers realise adverse weather doesn't happen often and may be flexible where possible.
+While employees are not legally entitled to receive payment if not at work, some employers realise adverse weather and other factors that can affect travel don't happen often and may be flexible where possible.
 It can be frustrating for those who can get to work while others can't but not all situations are the same and it probably won't go unnoticed by managers.